-Alcohol and drug education is provided at Lynchburg College through a variety of means.
+Alcohol and drug education is provided at University of Lynchburg through a variety of means.
 In any given year, examples might include:

 - materials and/or presentations in College introductory programs such as Hornet Days and G S 100: Freshman Success Seminar;